Self-care for Teachers

-It struck me how its become accepted and normal for a teacher’s life to be busy and full of home, family, work and other activities.
+It struck me how its become accepted and normal for a teacher’s life to be overly filled with busy-ness.
 As I thought further, I wondered what it was that she was busy with.
-I hope it was something that gave her satisfaction and fulfillment, but I also hope that she was giving herself enough time to rest and relax.
+I hope it was something that gave her satisfaction and fulfillment, but I also hope that she was giving herself some time for rest, relaxation and focus on self.

-Maintaining this balance is a skill that each of us needs to learn and develop.
+Maintaining balance with self-care is a skill that teachers in particular need to learn and develop.
 There are so many things that we would all like to do, and even plan to do, but its just not possible to do it all.
-We might succeed for a short period of time, but in the long run, we are left tired and exhausted.
+We might succeed for a short period of time, but in the long run, we can be left tired and exhausted.

 So how do we start incorporating self-care for teachers into our routine?
 I think it starts with knowing our priorities and making choices based on that.
 Learning to say no kindly and politely.
 Cutting down “to-do lists” or tasks that fill up our time without achieving much for us, or others.
+There are even times I find a “to-don’t” list quite helpful.
 Here are a few areas in my life that I realized were taking up unnecessary time:

-- Dragging out preparing dinner so I can watch a TV show while I cooked.
-If I worked quicker, I can actually enjoy the TV show after I’m done – on the couch!)
+- Preparing dinner so I can watch a TV show while I cooked.
+When I work with a plan, I can actually enjoy the TV show after I’m done – and on the couch!

-- Looking for keys, shoes, and umbrellas.
-By allocating a specific location for commonly search for items, I can get where I need to be quicker.
+- Looking for keys, eye glasses and my phone.
+By allocating specific locations for keeping and setting down these commonly-search-for items, I can get where I need to be quicker and save time.

-Self-care for teachers can be penciled into our calendar.
-If we start being mindful of our schedules, we can learn to fit in time for manicures, bubble baths, reading, and more!
+Self-care for teachers can also be penciled into our calendar.
+My local mall has massage chairs at all the main entrances.
+No appointment needed!
+If we start being mindful of our schedules, we can learn to fit in time for all we want to do and more!